gdolsson/gdolsson.github.io/links.md

 * [Nature Careers Funding](https://naturecareersfunding.com/)
   Seems like a nice aggregation of information regarding funding options

+* [Nestflix](https://nestflix.fun/) "Nested" films and shows, movie in a move, meta content, a parody site of fictional series.

 * [NextDNS](nextdns.io)
   The new firewall for the modern internet, like a "pihole" in the cloud